semaphoreci/docs/projects-yaml-reference_5b6813d20428631d7a89afa9.md

 # Projects YAML Reference

-This document is the reference for the YAML grammar used for adding projects to Semaphore 2.0 using the `sem` command line utility.
+This document is the reference for the YAML grammar used for adding projects to under the current organization of Semaphore 2.0 using the `create` command of the `sem` command line utility.

 Projects can also be added to Semaphore 2.0 with the `sem init` command.
 In that case, you will not need to create a YAML file on your own.